ALMA Lensing Cluster Survey: Deep 1.2 mm Number Counts and Infrared Luminosity Functions at $z\simeq1-8$: Introduction

 Atacama Large Millimeter/submillimeter Array (ALMA) observations allow us to explore a faint submm/mm regime ($S_{\rm 1mm}<1$ mJy) without uncertainties from source confusion and blending, owing to ALMA's high sensitivity and angular resolution.
-Faint submm/mm sources have been investigated in a large variety of ALMA observations: via dedicated blind surveys of blank \citep[e.g.,][]{aravena2016,wwang2016, dunlop2017,umehata2017,hatsukade2018,franco2018,gonzalez2020,zavala2021} and lensing cluster fields \citep[e.g.,][]{fujimoto2016,arancibia2019,munoz-arancibia2022}; and as serendipitous sources in single pointing observations \citep[e.g.,][]{hatsukade2013,ono2014,carniani2015,fujimoto2016,zavala2018,bethermin2020} and calibrator fields \citep[e.g.,][]{oteo2016,klitsch2020}.
+Faint submm/mm sources have been investigated in a large variety of ALMA observations: via dedicated blind surveys of blank \citep[e.g.,][]{aravena2016,wwang2016, dunlop2017,umehata2017,hatsukade2018,franco2018,gonzalez2020,zavala2021,adscheid2024} and lensing cluster fields \citep[e.g.,][]{fujimoto2016,arancibia2019,munoz-arancibia2022}; and as serendipitous sources in single pointing observations \citep[e.g.,][]{hatsukade2013,ono2014,carniani2015,fujimoto2016,zavala2018,bethermin2020} and calibrator fields \citep[e.g.,][]{oteo2016,klitsch2020}.
 These studies show that faint submm/mm sources newly identified with ALMA strongly outnumber the SMGs.
 For instance, the deepest observations, aided by strong gravitational lensing, report that $\sim$70$-$100\% of CIB is resolved down to $\sim$0.01 mJy at $\approx$1~mm \citep[e.g.,][]{fujimoto2016,arancibia2019}.
 On the other hand, the deepest ALMA blank field surveys so far in Hubble Ultra Deep Field (HUDF) estimate a 1.2~mm total flux density integrated down to zero flux by extrapolation to be $6.8\pm0.4$ Jy~deg$^{-2}$ \citep{gonzalez2020}, which corresponds to $\sim40\%$ of the CIB at 1.2~mm.
-Because the effective survey areas in these previous deepest ALMA studies are less than a few arcmin$^{2}$ at the faintest 1-mm flux density regime of 0.01--0.1 mJy, the difference might result from cosmic variance \citep[e.g.,][]{trenti2008} and concluding whether the CIB is fully resolved or not has been still challenging even with ALMA.
+Because the effective survey areas in these previous deepest ALMA studies are less than a few arcmin$^{2}$ at the faintest 1-mm flux density regime of 0.01--0.1 mJy, the difference might result from cosmic variance \citep[e.g.,][]{trenti2008} and concluding whether the CIB is fully resolved or not has been still challenging even with ALMA. \tcb{ Naturally, this also advocates the difficulty in constraining the IR luminosity function (LF) and subsequently dust-obscured cosmic star-formation rate density, especially at high redshifts ($z\gtrsim4$; e.g., \citealt{novak2017, liu2018, gruppioni2020}). }